 Before we get carried away talking about transcription, we'd better step back a little bit and refresh what we know about DNA.
 We here at Shmoop have told you a lot about DNA, and about how DNA (and the genes it includes) are what makes you you, and your dog, well…a dog.
 We think it is amazing that if you look at the DNA of a dog (or a mouse, or a monkey, and so on) and compare it to a human's, the DNA will be more the same than different.
 Gnarly stuff.

-Both human and dog DNA are made of the same building blocks, nucleic acids.
-They use the same universal base pairing laws: the base adenine pairs to thymine, and cytosine pairs to guanine.
-The DNA takes a double helix structure.
-It is replicated by DNA polymerase in a semi-conservative manner, which means that one DNA strand will be used as a template to make a new strand.
+Both human and dog DNA are made of the same building blocks: nucleotides.
+They use the same universal base-pairing laws: adenine pairs to thymine, and cytosine pairs to guanine.
+The DNA is in a double helix structure.
+It's replicated by DNA polymerase in a semi-conservative manner, which means that one DNA strand will be used as a template to make a new strand.

 DNA is just the beginning though.
 The diversity we see between organisms, and even between cell types is a result of how our genes are expressed.
 You can think of DNA as the cell's alphabet.
 The "DNA letters" can be used to create vastly different biological outputs similar to the way that the English alphabet can be used to create two books on vastly different subject matters.
 The information in DNA is only selectively expressed, even if the sequence of nucleic acids is the same.

 Did you forget about genes already?
 Here's a little refresh.
 A gene is a contiguous strand of DNA that is used to create a functional RNA or protein.
 In other words, a gene is like a word that is made of nucleotide (DNA) letters.

 A gene contains both the information that appears in the RNA, and the region of DNA that helps regulate its expression.
 The information in the RNA generated can then be used to generate a protein.